-- (a) A qualified invigilator must be A+B+C+D+ championship certified by a member organization of the NDCA. - (b) The Invigilator shall watch all rounds of all events, which have a restricted syllabus and shall report any violations of that syllabus to the Chairman of Adjudicators. - (c) Penalties for invigilation infractions will be enforced by the Chairman. - (d) In multi dance events the scrutineer shall perform all calculations for the result in accordance with the rules of the Skating System and then adjust the result to reflect any penalties that have been applied. - (e) The Invigilator may serve as an adjudicator but may not invigilate and judge the same round. - (f) Invigilators may not be the costume check person for Pre-Teen competitors. - (g) When syllabus competitions are held the organizer must use an invigilator for all closed syllabus competitions.
-For events over 2000 entries and all Championships the organizer must use an official NDCA Invigilator. - (h) For competitions numbering less than 2000 entries the organizer may use the chairman of adjudicators as the invigilator. - (i) The invigilator must use the Official NDCA Syllabus Infraction Form for recording each violation.

-- 1 (j) Any competitor who is warned or penalized shall be provided with a copy of this infraction form.
-3 (k) The invigilator shall submit a written or electronic report using the Official NDCA - (k) The invigilator shall submit a written or electronic report using the Official NDCA Syllabus Infraction Report to the Chairman and the Organizer at the conclusion of the event.
-The chairman will submit a copy of this record with the Official NDCA Observer's report to the NDCA within 10 days of the conclusion of the event. - (l) Invigilators should not be required to work more than 2 hours per shift with a minimum of 2-hour break between shifts. - c.
-NDCA Organizers are required to have the following statements in BOLD typeface on all syllabus entries forms. - (1) ALL CLOSED SYLLABUS EVENTS WILL BE INVIGILATED USING THE CURRENT NDCA LIST OF ELEMENTS AND RESTRICTIONS. - (2) PENALTIES MAY BE GIVEN WITHOUT WARNING FOR ANY SYLLABUS INFRACTIONS. - d.
+1 (a) A qualified invigilator must be A+B+C+D+ championship certified by a member 2 organization of the NDCA.
+3 (b) The Invigilator shall watch all rounds of all events, which have a restricted syllabus and 4 shall report any violations of that syllabus to the Chairman of Adjudicators.
+5 (c) Penalties for invigilation infractions will be enforced by the Chairman.
+6 (d) In multi dance events the scrutineer shall perform all calculations for the result in accordance with the rules of the Skating System and then adjust the result to reflect any 7 8 penalties that have been applied.
+9 (e) The Invigilator may serve as an adjudicator but may not invigilate and judge the same 10 round. (f) Invigilators may not be the costume check person for Pre-Teen competitors.
+11 (g) When syllabus competitions are held the organizer must use an invigilator for all closed 12 syllabus competitions.
+For events over 2000 entries and all Championships the organizer 13 14 must use an official NDCA Invigilator.
+15 (h) For competitions numbering less than 2000 entries the organizer may use the chairman of 16 adjudicators as the invigilator.
+17 (i) The invigilator must use the Official NDCA Syllabus Infraction Form for recording each 18 violation.
+19 (i) Any competitor who is warned or penalized shall be provided with a copy of this 20 infraction form.
+21 (k) The invigilator shall submit a written or electronic report using the Official NDCA 22 Syllabus Infraction Report to the Chairman and the Organizer at the conclusion of the 23 event.
+The chairman will submit a copy of this record with the Official NDCA Observer's report to the NDCA within 10 days of the conclusion of the event.
+24 25 (1) Invigilators should not be required to work more than 2 hours per shift with a minimum 26 of 2-hour break between shifts.
+27 (m) Invigilator Conduct - While on duty an Invigilator: Shall stand or be seated apart from other officials and at such locations that they do 28 29 not interfere with the competitors.
+30 ii) Shall not converse with other officials, especially while the music is still playing. iii) The use of personal electronic devices is allowed only for invigilation purposes.
+31 32 iv) May move about freely in order to see all the couples. v) Shall fill out and sign the Official NDCA Syllabus Infraction Form.
+33 (n) No Couple in a closed syllabus event may be exempt from invigilation.
+34 35 c.
+NDCA Organizers are required to have the following statements in BOLD typeface on all syllabus entries forms.
+36 37 (1) ALL CLOSED SYLLABUS EVENTS WILL BE INVIGILATED USING THE CURRENT 38 NDCA LIST OF ELEMENTS AND RESTRICTIONS.
+(2) PENALTIES MAY BE GIVEN WITHOUT WARNING FOR ANY SYLLABUS 39 40 INFRACTIONS.
+41 d.
 Member organizations are required to publish to their membership which syllabus figures are in compliance with the NDCA Approved Figures, Elements & Restrictions.
-This must be done at least once per calendar year. - e.
-Where an organizer offers prize money and/or scholarships at their event, full details of any and all restrictions pertaining to those prizes and/or scholarships must be spelled out in the primary information packets.
-Any potential reduction or non-payment in advertised awards due to participation levels not being met must also be clearly stipulated in the primary advertising. - 4.
-PRIZE MONEY: It is mandatory that in all events where cash purses and/or scholarships are offered, the organizer must state the amount in all advertisements as follows: - a.
+This must be done at 42 43 least once per calendar year.
+44 45

+4. PRIZE MONEY: It is mandatory that in all events where cash purses and/or scholarships are offered, the organizer must state the amount in all advertisements as follows:

+- a.
 General announcements require only an over-all amount to be stated. - b.
 A breakdown by individual events shall be published on the competition website. - c.
 Minimum criteria for Professional Events: